lackeylela/openASO/README.md

 **Machine Learning**

-Shawn Hsueh, Alex Sweeten and Tony were members of the machine learning team of openASO.
+Shawn Hsueh, Alex Sweeten and Tony Shen were members of the machine learning team of openASO.
 THey worked on the machine learning algorithm.
 They used sci-kit learn to develop a SVM Regression algorithm.
 This will be used on the final dataset including target RNA secondary structure, RNA-binding protein occupancy, and SNP variation.

 **Visualization**